-- · collectability of reinsurance recoveries

-- · recoveries from EQC (including litigation risks) in respect of land damage and building costs

-- · risk margin.
+- · recoveries from EQC (including litigation risks) in respect of land damage and building costs - · risk margin.

-Given the nature of estimation uncertainties (including those listed above) actual claims experience may still deviate, perhaps substantially, from the gross outstanding claims liabilities recorded as at 30 September 2017.
+Given the nature of estimation uncertainties (including those listed above) actual claims experience may still deviate, perhaps substantially, from the gross outstanding claims liabilities recorded as at 30 September 2018.
 Any further changes to estimates will be recorded in the accounting period when they become known.